jamesdaus/James-Daus-Portfolio/README.md

-# James Daus Work Portfolio
+# James Daus Portfolio

-Code from machine-learning stock guessing challenge.
+Sherstock: Jupyter code and one round of play from machine-learning stock guessing challenge, cannot be run without CSVs.

-Website designed for Property Improvement Enterprises using SquareSpace
+Website prototype designed for Property Improvement Enterprises using SquareSpace